Editor's Note: This article was updated on May 10, 2025, after new developments.

 The bill was introduced in January and initially only addressed the sale of .50 caliber rifles.
 After lengthy testimonies on both sides, totaling more than 400 pages of official testimony, the bill was overhauled and revised to include parts of a failed bill, HB 893.

-The new revision goes further than .50 cal rifles — also prohibiting the sale of semi-auto rifles with detachable magazines, semi-auto shotguns that hold more than five shells, and handguns with a capacity of over 10 rounds.
+The new revision went further than .50 cal rifles — also prohibiting the sale of semi-auto rifles with detachable magazines, semi-auto shotguns that hold more than five shells, and handguns with a capacity of over 10 rounds.

 Hawaii already saw some of the toughest gun laws in the nation, with a semi-automatic pistol ban enacted in 1992.
 Up until now, rifles were largely outside the purview, but legislators say the time has come for that to change.